 Tips on buying Baijiu

-Although Sauce Aroma Baijiu has become very popular in recent years, because the style is so strong, it’s not to everyone’s taste.
+Although Sauce Aroma Baijiu has become a very popular Chinese spirit in recent years, because the style is so strong, it’s not to everyone’s taste.
 I would suggest you start with a Light Aroma Baijiu.
 If you have the budget to do so, I also suggest you start with a baijiu from a well-known brand.
 If you’re struggling to choose where to start, don’t be afraid to ask.
 Whether you’re in a bar, restaurant or drinks retailer, there should be someone to offer you some good advice.

 I hope you find your own baijiu and enjoy your choice.
 Happy New Year!